Protecting children. Preventing child sexual abuse.

 Stoke Prior, Bromsgrove, B60 4DJ

-Lucy Faithfull Foundation is a Registered Charity No. 1013025, and is a company limited by guarantee, Registered in England No. 2729957.
+Lucy Faithfull Foundation is a registered charity in England and Wales No. 1013025 Scottish Charity No. SC039888, and is a company limited by guarantee, Registered in England No. 2729957.

 Advice for parents, carers, professionals, and survivors, providing guidance on understanding key issues, responding to challenges, keeping children safe, maintaining wellbeing and where to find additional support.